Costa Rica Expat Family Budget

 We have health insurance, now leave us alone…

-As was forecast in in a previous post, we selected the Cigna Global Silver plan.
+As was forecast in in a previous post, we selected the Cigna Global Silver plan for our international health insurance on this year of travel.
 Hopefully we’ll never find out how good, bad, or mediocre our new international health plan is.
-Wasting thousands of dollars on premiums and never using health insurance is a great outcome.
-A better outcome would be not buying health insurance
+Wasting thousands of dollars on premiums and never using health insurance is a great

 Travel Vaccinations Cost Planning